 “We’re ensuring candidates are constantly engaged rather than having to wait for a hiring manager to respond, or wait for an interview to get scheduled,” Morse told Bersin.
 “For hiring managers, it gives them hours back in the week to be able to focus on restaurant operations, employees, and customers.”

-Exactly how big of an impact is McHire having for McDonald’s restaurants?
+Exactly how big of an impact is McHire having for McDonald’s restaurants' recruiting and hiring?

 - 95% of candidates rate their experience positively — a massive improvement over candidate satisfaction scores with other hiring software